FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 during the security assessment.

 Once this has been completed, the CSP and 3PAO complete a SAR debrief presentation.
-The presentation is uploaded to the CSP’s secure repository for review prior to scheduling the SAR debrief meeting.
+The presentation is uploaded to the CSP's secure repository for review prior to scheduling the SAR debrief meeting.
 FedRAMP provides guidance for developing SAR debrief presentation materials.
 Please reach out to [intake@fedramp.gov](mailto:intake@fedramp.gov) for a copy of the guidance.

-The purpose of the SAR debrief is to help inform the federal agency’s risk review of the CSO.
+The purpose of the SAR debrief is to help inform the federal agency's risk review of the CSO.
 During the SAR debrief, the 3PAO presents the results of the security assessment, and the CSP presents the plan and timeline for remediating residual risk.